acrolinx/sdk-js/CONTRIBUTING.md

     ACROLINX_API_USERNAME|Username to sign in to Acrolinx Platform|
     </br>

-3. Please add new features using the `master` branch, or submit a pull request.
+3. Please add new features using the `main` branch, or submit a pull request.
 To install dependencies, build, and test the project, run:

      ```bash
     npm ci